This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Optical Network Concepts”.

 Explanation: The mesh configuration is a combination of ring and star topologies.
 It is referred to as full-mesh when each network node is interconnected with all nodes in the network.

 9. The full-mesh configuration is complex.
-State whether the given statement is true or false.

 Explanation: The full-mesh topology is a combination of two or more topologies.
 It is often preferred for the provision of either a logical or virtual topology due to its high flexibility and interconnectivity features.